everpalm/Automate_Test/README.md

 - Robot Framework installed
 - SeleniumLibrary installed
 - Browser driver (e.g., EdgeDriver, ChromeDriver) installed and added to PATH
-- Edge browser installed (or modify the script to use a different browser)
-- Change test data in the script per your broswer, e.g. If your browser is Edge, then use &{EDGE_AUTOMATION} as test data

-`
-*** Test Cases ***
-Add And Validate User
-    [Documentation]    Add user Harry and validate the data has been added in the first row [Setup]    Open Browser To URL    &{EDGE_AUTOMATION}
-...
-`

 ### Installing Robot Framework and SeleniumLibrary